-Through the publication of the AMC newsletter, which was revived in Fall 2012, the Committee will provide updates of AMC activities and events as well as information of general interest.
+Through the AMC website and newsletter, the Committee will provide updates of AMC activities and events as well as information of general interest.
 The Committee welcomes new ideas, input and feedback from AMC members on an ongoing basis.

 The Community Service Committee is charged with identifying and coordinating community service opportunities for the administrative population at the university.
 The Committee has taken on such projects as a variety of fundraising walks, community relief collections, University Week of Service, book drives, blood drives, and other worthwhile projects in the past.
 The University’s administrative community generously supports these events.
-The committee welcomes new ideas and, of course, new members.
+The committee welcomes new ideas and new members.

 The Nominations and Elections Committee is responsible for conducting the annual elections of representatives and alternates, ensuring that the proportionate representation of all units on the Council is accurate.
 This committee is also responsible for receiving nominations and administering elections for the officers of the Council (Chairperson, Vice-Chairperson, Secretary, and Treasurer) as well as conducting the election for Senators and Alternate Senators.

 The mission of the Special Events committee is to provide programs which enrich the professional and personal lives of administrators at New York University.
 Events include the coordination of the AMC Book Club, the annual Administrators Art Show, End-of-the-Year Luncheon for all administrators, and the Retirees Luncheon.

 AMC Book Club: The AMC Book Club meets monthly for discussions of new and classic books, both fiction and nonfiction.
-The next meeting of the 2013-14 academic year will take place on Monday, June 2 from 12:30-1:30 PM at Bobst Library, 70 Washington Square South, in the Public Services Conference Room.
-Upon entering the library, the conference room is at the far left corner of the atrium, left of the elevators and right of the circulation counter.
+The 2014-15 schedule will be posted when available.
 Contact Michael Hanrahan or Eric Stedfeld for additional information.